 Lipids: Definition, Function, Structure, And Classification Of Lipids

-Lipids are a broad group of hydrophobic organic compounds that play important biological roles.
+Lipids in biology are defined as a broad group of hydrophobic organic compounds that play important biological roles.
 Unlike carbohydrates, which are composed of carbon, hydrogen, and oxygen in a ratio of 1:2:1, lipids contain mostly carbon and hydrogen, with a small proportion of oxygen.
 Lipids serve important biological functions, including energy storage, cell membrane structure, and signalling.

-Lipids may be classified into one of three major categories:
+Lipids may be classified into the following major categories:

 Type